UWCNuclear/xia4MANDELA/README.md

 #  How to get .ldf file

-**Step 1.** log in to poll2, in the poll2 terminal at the prompt POLL2 $ type "run"  >>> e.g.,POLL2 $ run
+**Step 1.** Log in to POLL2?.
+At the prompt in the terminal, type:

+   "run"  >>>

+e.g. POLL2 $ run

-POLL2 will then display the run number, e.g., "Run 1 started on Monday March 14 12:00:00 2022
+POLL2 will then display the run number, e.g. "Run 1 started on Monday March 14 12:00:00 2022"

 **Step 2.** To stop the run, enter the command

     POLL2$ stop

 # How to set up xia4ids at MANDELA